Xismy/kotsk/README.md

 # Considerations

+The solution must be written in Java and has to be compatible with the provided framework, which is written in Java 8.

-Please upload your solution to GitHub or any file hosting system.
+Please upload your solution to [GitHub](https://github.com) or any other file hosting system.
 It must have a readme.md file  that contains, at least:

+* Your full name
-* Your full name and email address
+* Your email address
 * Basic description of your solution

+Finally, send an Email to [sevenkeys@theworkshop.com](mailto://sevenkeys@theworkshop.com) with:
+* GitHub link where we can download the solution, or URL to other file hosting system.
+* Full name
+* Phone number

 # Evaluation criteria